Harrison-Z1000/Marist-Quantum-Computing-Project/README.md

-# Maxcut IBM Quantum Lab Resources
+# Marist Quantum Computing Project

 __NOTE__: All jupyter notebooks are meant to be run in the IBM Quantum Lab!